 The school my younger brother attended went from the 1st through 6th grades, with no middle school.
 In that I was three grades higher than my brother and with no middle schools I went to a combination junior-senior high, which meant, starting with the 7th grade the school ran straight through to the 12th grade.
 The junior high classes were all mixed up with the high school classes, with some classes, levels, and teachers overlapping all grades.
 What it meant to my brother and me was we were on totally different time schedules, and since the high school was so much further away than his school we had different departure and return times.
 Typically I had to oversee my younger brother during any free or off time almost like babysitting, but because of the differences in the schedules I had all kinds of time at my discretion for both coming and going relative to his coming and goings.
 Matter of fact, nobody really kept close track of me going back and forth to school, so in a sense, if I wanted, I could build in almost any amount of time on either side of coming or going I wanted as long as it didn't raise any red flags.

 With that kind of latitude, I was easily afforded all the time I needed to deliver the envelope my stepmother gave me without anybody knowing.
 Where I lived was right near South Vermont and 147th Street, not far from the school my younger brother attended, Amestoy.
-Where I needed to go was maybe eight blocks west of there, on 148th Street and South Western, not so far off the route I used to and from school that I couldn't easily squeeze it in.
+The card club where I needed to go was maybe eight blocks west of Amestoy, on 148th Street and South Western, not so far off the route I used to and from school that I couldn't easily squeeze it in.